 file = http_get_file("http://www.macsweeneygames.com/downloads/upgrade.zip", "\Downloads\Upgrade.zip");

-The above code will request a file from the given URL and set it to be downloaded to the local storage area, in the directory "Downloads" with the given file name (this does not have to be the same as the source file name).
+The above code will request a file from the given URL and set it to be downloaded to the local storage area (as specified in the HTML5 Game Options) , in a directory "Downloads" with the given file name (this does not have to be the same as the source file name, but should use the same file extension).
 The async_load map index will be stored in the variable "file" so you can check for the correct callback in the Asynchronous Event, and if the save directory does not exist, it will be created.
 The Asynchronous Event triggered would be the HTTP sub-event, and in that event you would have something like the following:

 if ds_map_find_value(async_load, "id") == file